-Whilst the pandemic had an impact on our overall performance, we recognise there are areas where we can improve and a number of key actions will be implemented aimed at improving the service experienced by tenants.
+Whilst the pandemic had an impact on our overall performance, tenant satisfaction with the service rose in 2021/22.
+We recognise there are areas where we can get better and plans are in place aimed at improving the service experienced by tenants.

-Performance indicator 2019/20 2020/21 Trend Comparison Average length of time taken to complete emergency repairs 4.56 hours 6.14 hours • Average length of time taken to complete non-emergency repairs 5.25 days 6.76 days + Percentage of reactive repairs carried out completed right first time 92.9% 89.8% + Number of times in the reporting year we did not meet our statutory obligation to complete a gas safety check within 12 months of a gas applicance being fitted or last checked 0 215 ♥ Percentage of tenants satisfied with the repairs and maintenance service 68.3% 80.5%
+Performance indicator 2020/21 2021/22 Trend Comparison Average length of time taken to complete emergency repairs 6.14 hours 5.8 hours Average length of time taken to complete non-emergency repairs 6.76 days 10.16 days • Percentage of reactive repairs carried out completed right first time 89.8% 86.5% • Number of times in the reporting year we did not meet our statutory obligation to complete a gas safety check within 12 months of a gas appliance being fitted or last checked 215 0 1 Percentage of tenants satisfied with the repairs and maintenance service 80.5% 87.7%

-What we are doing in 2021/22
+What we are doing in 2022/23